 This week I received the Flying Arrow Archery Toxic Broadhead, it is a new fixed broadhead design that is unique in that it introduces a greater cutting surface in a compact design.

 Usually cutting surface is determined on how long and wide the design of the broadhead blades, but the Toxic relies on a unique curved blade design.
 The wound channel resembles a three-leaf clover pattern, which incorporates close to five inches of cutting surface.

 The first thing you will notice when you pull the broadhead out of the package is the tight tolerances.
 Running your finger over the ferrule where the chisel point meets you will notice no gaps or spaces between the main body.
 The blades show no movement against each other as they are locked into place.
-Applying pressure to all sides of the blades shows zero movement from the ferrule as though the broadhead was one integral piece.
+Applying pressure to all sides of the blades shows zero movements from the ferrule as though the broadhead was one integral piece.

 The blades are honed only on the inside edge which at first I thought was puzzling.
 Why not have both sides honed to give the sharpest blades possible.
 But after thinking about the shape of the blades it all came together.
 By sharpening the inside, the blades will physically expand outward while cutting through flesh.
 This is because the outward shape of the cutting surface directs the blades outward.
 Combine this with the gap between the corresponding blades thereby allowing further flexibility to help channel harder material.